 3. Does Water Pressure Cause Kitec Pipes to Burst?

-The higher the water pressure, the more prone your Kitec pipes are to bursting.
+The higher the water pressure, the more prone your Kitec pipes are to rattling and bursting.
 Most boiler and in-floor heating systems operate with a water pressure of less than 20 psi (pound per square inch) – this is a low pressure that shouldn’t cause extra strain on your pipes.

 We can install pressure reduction valves if you use Kitec pipes for any of your regular plumbing as a temporary fix.